IngridOrnum/semester-project-2023/README.md

 - Fontawesome: Most of the icons used on the page is from [Fontawesome.](https://fontawesome.com/icons)
 - Flaticon: Some icons used on the page is from [Flaticon.](https://www.flaticon.com/)
 - Notion: I used Notion, a web application for taking notes.

-### Deployment
-I used Vercel to deploy my project.
-[Click here to go to the project.](https://semester-project-2023.vercel.app/)

 ## Process
 The process of planning the project started in Notion, github board and github roadmap because I already was familiar with these tools.